decaf-dev/obsidian-dashboards/README.md

 ![Obsidian Downloads](https://img.shields.io/badge/dynamic/json?logo=obsidian&color=%23483699&label=downloads&query=%24%5B%22dashboards%22%5D.downloads&url=https%3A%2F%2Fraw.githubusercontent.com%2Fobsidianmd%2Fobsidian-releases%2Fmaster%2Fcommunity-plugin-stats.json)

 Dashboards is an [Obsidian.md](https://obsidian.md/) plugin.
-With Dashboards, you can design your own personalized dashboard or home page, tailored to suit your specific needs and workflow.
+With Dashboards, you can design your own personalized dashboard or home page.
 Dashboards offers flexible grid configurations, allowing you to choose from various layouts such as 1x2, 2x2, 3x3, and more.
-These grids act as containers where you can embed different elements, including code blocks, urls, and markdown assets.
+Each grid contains containers where you can embed different elements, including vault files, code blocks, or external urls.

 If you are looking for the plugin that was formally called `Dashboards` please see [DataLoom](https://github.com/trey-wallis/obsidian-dataloom)